 We recognize the unique position we hold to share our experiences and learnings from working alongside diverse, racialized communities all while embedding and centring the following Justice, Equity, Diversity, and Inclusion (JEDI) principles into our work:

 OUR PRINCIPLES

 Centre equity in our design, strategy, and daily work.
+Value the knowledge, experiences, and histories in the margins of any given system.
+Engage in reciprocal relationship building.

 Be an open, learning organization.